PhantomCatz/Training/Java/Basics.md

 ### Precedence and Order of Operations

-Operators have a certain precedence, that is, they have a certain evaulation order when inside an expression.
-Here is a list for these operators.
+Operators have a certain precedence, that is, they have a certain evaluation order when inside an expression.
 Note that you do not have to memorise these, but most should be rather obvious.

 The different orders can be found from a quick search.
 Just note that most operations follow their normal order in math, and that a certain order can be forced by using parentheses.

+When things seem complicated or ambiguous, you should always use parentheses.
+The people who look at your code later, including yourself, will have to spend more mental effort in order to figure out what is occurring if you do not.

 ### Floating Point Numbers